bookingactivities/booking-activities/readme.txt

 **Manage reservations**

-* Click on the desired event to show its bookings list
+* Click on the desired event on the booking calendar to show the event reservation list
 * Booking actions: validate, cancel, reschedule, ★ refund...
 * ★ Your customers can **cancel** or **reschedule** their bookings and **ask a refund** by themselves